nathan-starkey/unison-js/README.md

 # Unison
 Unison is a small and simple library that enables cross-site communication on null-origin webpages.
-It acts as a wrapper for `window.postMessage` and `window.onMessage`, allowing this process to be smplified into asynchronous functions.
+It acts as a wrapper for `window.postMessage` and `window.onmessage`, allowing this process to be smplified into asynchronous functions.

 ## Usage